 What struck me most about my time at Yosemite and Tenaya Lodge was the silence that surrounded me.
 Even when alone in my room, I chose not to turn on the television or listen to music in fear of breaking the peacefulness of it all.
 On our horseback tour and out in the meadows of Yosemite, I found what I needed from this vacation.
 A break from it all.
-The silence also made me sad that I was experiencing all this without my little travellers in tow.
-I found myself wondering what Charlie would think of the size of the trees and if Will would have approached the fawns like I did.
+The silence also made me sad that I was experiencing all this without my little travelers in tow.

 Tenaya Lodge at Yosemite Restaurant

 As we returned from a long day at the park, Dana and I were exhausted but headed to Embers, the adult only upscale dining lounge at Tenaya Lodge.
-The food and service was impeccable and for dessert the chef made table side flambéed bananas.
+The food and service were impeccable and for dessert, the chef made tableside flambéed bananas.
 I at first tried to be polite but something was eating at me.
-My day had started with a horse named Helen and here I was at dessert with a man capable of making her favourite menu item ever.
+My day had started with a horse named Helen and here I was at dessert with a man capable of making her favorite menu item ever.
 I politely explained to him that my parents as a family tradition on holiday would treat us all to flambéed strawberries over ice cream.
 The chef agreed to give it a try.
-Minutes later, I was enjoying a perfect replica of one of my favourite childhood food memories.
+Minutes later, I was enjoying a perfect replica of one of my favorite childhood food memories.